aws-solutions-library-samples/guidance-for-intelligent-route-optimization-on-aws/README.md

 };
 ```

-Next, create the first Lambda function that will be used to simulate a truck driving around the map:
+Next, create the first Lambda function that will be used to simulate a truck driving on the route in the map.
+From the root of the project folder run the following command:

 ```sh
 amplify add function